 They started focusing heavily on certain niches, one being dirt jumping.
 They made redefined steel frames such as the Capital and the Suburban, which took the market by storm and were exactly what people wanted.
 As the NS bikes brand grew, other companies were born from it, such as Rondo, which makes gravel bikes.

-North Shore Bikes offer a great range of different bikes.
+North Shore Bikes offer a great range of different bikes, including BMXs and wheelie bikes.
 Over the years, they have offered dirt jump bikes, full suspension bikes, hardtails, gravel bikes, touring bikes, and even electric bikes.

 NS Bikes offer bikes for different kinds of riders and different kinds of budgets.
 Prices range from as little as $800 all the way up to $5,000.
 They are made with quality in mind and use reputable brand components.